Mrcaspento/Docker/DockerNotes/README.md

 - First start by creating a folder where you would want your root directory at
 - Open up your CLI and type `npx create-react-app <appNameYouChoose> `
-- Once finished run `npm run build`
+- Once finished run `npm run build` to create a production version of the application
 - Then move on to the next step of creating a file named `Dockerfile.dev` in the root file of the React app
 - use the template below as a guide